Ontario Planting Favourites

 History: Domaine apples originated in France some time before the 1900s.
 In the Pays d'Auge region in Normandy, Domaine is one of the 13 cultivars prized for making hard cider (included in that 13 are Fréquin Rouge and Noël des Champs, which we also have available).
 This apple was brought to the United States in 1949 but remains relatively unknown outside of its country of origin.

-Why We Grow It: This bittersharp cider apple is high in tannins and acid but low in sugar.
+Why We Grow It: This bittersweet cider apple is high in tannins, low in acidity, and contains a moderate amount of sugar.
 Although not great for single-variety ciders, it can be an excellent addition when used in cider blends.

 History: Cortland apples were first bred in 1898 by Cornell University in New York and introduced in 1915.
 Since then, they have become one of the top fifteen apples in the US and Canada, although the majority are still grown relatively close to the university where they originated.
 Cortland Nova Red is a redder sport of the original Cortland apple, making a more attractive fruit for those who value red apples.